-Minimum Age:
+Minimum Age

 A child shall be eligible for admission into kindergarten at the beginning of the school year if the child is five years of age or will be five years of age on or before July 31 of the calendar year in which the school year for which the child is seeking admission begins.
-The School Board shall admit a child who will reach the age of five years on or after August 1 and on or before October 15 of such school year if the parent or guardian requests such entrance and provides an affidavit stating that (i) the child attended kindergarten in another jurisdiction in the current school year; (ii) the family anticipates a relocation to another jurisdiction that would allow admission within the current year; or (iii) the child is capable of carrying the work of kindergarten which can be demonstrated through a recognized assessment procedure approved by the Board.
+The School Board shall admit a child who will reach the age of five years on or after August 1 and on or before October 15 of such school year if the parent or guardian requests such entrance and provides an affidavit stating that:

+- 1. The child attended kindergarten in another jurisdiction in the current school year; - 2.
+The family anticipates a relocation to another jurisdiction that would allow admission within the current year; or, - 3.
+The child is capable of carrying the work of kindergarten which can be demonstrated through a recognized assessment procedure approved by the Board.

-Early Admission to Kindergarten:
+Early Admission to Kindergarten

-The following assessment procedure for determining if a child is capable of carrying the work of kindergarten is approved and shall be made available to interested persons:
+The following assessment procedure for determining if a child is capable of carrying the work of kindergarten is approved and shall be made available to interested persons.

 Early kindergarten enrollment exceptions may be made for younger children who are intellectually advanced.
-At a minimum, eligibility for the admission shall be based upon an analysis of the child's: (1) mental ability, (2) emotional/social development, (3) pre academic skills, and (4) fine motor skills.
+At a minimum, eligibility for the admission shall be based upon an analysis of the child's:

+- 1. Mental ability;

+- 2. Emotional/social development;

+- 3. Pre-academic skills; and,

+- 4. Fine motor skills.